anandhkumar25/flutter_logs_firebase_timber/README.md

 - Setting .read and .write to true allows anyone with the database URL to read and write data, posing significant security risks.
 For production environments, implement proper security rules to protect your data.
 For example, allow access only to authenticated users:

 {

   "rules": {

     ".read": "auth != null",

     ".write": "auth != null"

   }

 }

 ## Example

 void main() async {

   WidgetsFlutterBinding.ensureInitialized();

-  // Initialize the package only for debug mode if (kDebugMode) {
+  //Initialze the package only for debug mode

+  if (kDebugMode) {

     await FlutterLogsFirebaseTimber.initialize();

   }

   runApp(const MyApp());

 }

 ## Usage

+FlutterLogsFirebaseTimber.log(
+                logLevel: LogLevel.info,
+                tag: "onPressed()",
-FlutterLogsFirebaseTimber.log(LogLevel.info, "onClickLogin()", "This is a log message", null)
+                message: "This is a log message",
+                error: null)

 ## Additional information